13.3 Assignment Statement

 The assignment statement sets the value of a data item to a valid value.

-PLS_INTEGER or a data type that can be implicitly converted to
+PLS_INTEGER or can be implicitly converted to

 The data type of a host cursor variable is compatible with the return type of any PL/SQL cursor variable.